 Bake in a preheated oven until marshmallows are golden brown, about 15-20 minutes.
 Let this dish cool for 7-10 minutes before serving.

 This recipe serves 6-8 people.
 If you need to serve fewer or more people, simply halve or double the recipe as needed.
-This dish is perfect for your Thanksgiving Dinner.
+This dish is perfect for Thanksgiving or Holiday Dinner.

 Candied Sweet Potatoes

 - Preheat oven to 375 degrees.
 Begin by gathering ingredients and placing near at hand.